Cann65/aws-secure-static-website-terraform/README.md

 Terraform >= 1.6, AWS provider >= 5.x, a Route 53 hosted zone, an S3 bucket for state (DynamoDB lock optional), and AWS credentials configured (SSO recommended).

+ACM certificates for CloudFront must live in `us-east-1`, which is why there is an aliased provider (`aws.use1`) alongside your primary region provider.

+## Costs

+Most of this stays in the AWS free tier unless CloudFront traffic gets heavy.
+Expect minimal S3 + Route 53 costs; add budget alerts if you plan for higher traffic.

 ## Configuration

 Defaults are in `infra/envs/prod/variables.tf`.
 Override with `-var` or a tfvars file.